Ransomware Spotlight Report 2023 is live!

 Global Exposure Analysis

-The exposure for CVE-2012-0507 outnumbers the other two CVEs with over 600,000 products with the vulnerability being used around the world.
+The exposure to CVE-2012-0507 outnumbers the other two CVEs with over 600,000 products with the vulnerability being used around the world.

 CVE-2019-19781 (Citrix Vulnerability)